lingala-anusha/FACE-RECOGNITION/README.md

 ```
 ## Usage

-- Edit the script to specify your video path
+- Edit the script to specify your video path:video_path = 'path/to/your/video.mp4'
-- video_path = 'path/to/your/video.mp4'

 ## Run the detection script:
 ```bash